 Learn Spanish: 4 Meanings of RIGHT in Spanish

 There are several words/phrases that translate to RIGHT in Spanish: derecho, derecha, correcto, and tener razón.
 Of course, not all of them can be used interchangeably – that would just be too easy.
-Here are the Spanish differences for the word right.
-1. Right in Spanish: DERECHO El derecho, used as a noun, means a […]
+Here are the Spanish word for RIGHT most common options right.
+1. Right in Spanish: DERECHO El derecho, used as a noun, […]

 Learn Spanish: Using Augmentatives in Spanish